acmsigsoft/EmpiricalStandards/docs/Longitudinal.md

 - [ ] determines the appropriate number of waves based on the natural oscillation of the research phenomenon<sup>[1](#myfootnote1)</sup>
 - [ ] uses at least two data collection waves
+- [ ] specifies independent and dependent variables at each wave of data collection.
 - [ ] subjects (humans or artifacts) are identifiable between waves
 - [ ] justifies the data analysis strategy<sup>[3](#myfootnote3)</sup>
 - [ ] the data analysis strategy is appropriate for the interdependent nature of the data<sup>[2](#myfootnote2)</sup>